Find Affordable College Courses

 While working on their Associate Degree, allied health majors at Pueblo Community College accumulate an average of around $21,033 in student debt.

-Full Allied Health Professions at Pueblo Community College Report
+Read full report on Allied Health Professions at Pueblo Community College

-A rank of #4 on this year’s list means Pima Medical Institute - Denver is a great place for allied health professions students working on their associate degree.
-Located in the suburb of Denver, PMI Denver is a private for-profit college with a small student population.
+Out of the 36 schools in the Rocky Mountains Region that were part of this year’s ranking, Pima Medical Institute - Denver landed the # 4 spot on the list.
+Located in the suburb of Denver, PMI Denver is a private for-profit college with a fairly small student population.

 About 68% of the students majoring in allied health at the school are women while 32% are male.